-Statistical evaluation of all the gaze-position and spectral EEG data was performed with clusterbased permutation testing (Maris & Oostenveld, 2007).
-These analyses were conducted on the time-courses by considering clusters in time and on the time-frequency responses by considering clusters in both time and frequency, using 1000 permutations and an alpha level of 0.025.
+Statistical evaluation of all the gaze-position and spectral EEG data was performed with cluster-based permutation testing (Maris & Oostenveld, 2007).
+We permuted the conditions (i.e., the trial-average condition-specific responses) within participants and used the maxSumT as the cluster size.
+These analyses were conducted on the time-courses by considering clusters in time and on the time-frequency responses by considering clusters in both time and frequency, using 1000 permutations and an alpha level of .025.